Filled with the fullness of God. 3:14-21

 v15.
 God's fatherhood is emphasized by noting that fatherhood takes its shape from the fatherhood of God.
 God is the archetypal father.

 v16.
-For his first point Paul prays that believers might be endowed with spiritual power to strengthen them.
+Paul prays that believers might be endowed with spiritual power to strengthen them.
 This power comes out of the "glorious riches" of God, which riches are inexhaustible.
 It is mediated to us through the Holy Spirit and it infuses the "inner being".
 This "inner being" is most likely the "God-breathed", or relational centre of our persons.
 The word "heart" in the Bible carries the same meaning.

 v20-21.
 The prayer ends with a doxology to the God who can do far more than we could ever dare to ask, or think.
 To God be glory, particularly in the church, and in Christ who made the church possible.